PgREST

 }

-, an associated collection at URL /v3/pgrest/data/widgets
+Since the root_url attribute has value widgets, an associated collection at URL /v3/pgrest/data/widgets

 is automatically made available for managing and retrieving the data (rows) on the table.
 See the Data API section